Izumikunx21/itcc105-midterm-garsuta/pitch.md

 'As a [User], I want [AI Feature], so that [Benefit].'

 -As a Student, I want an AI chatbot interface, so that I can quickly access information without navigating menus.
+-As a Student, I want the AI to understand English and Bisaya, so that I can interact comfortably using my preferred language.
+-As a Student, I want personalized responses from the AI, so that I receive relevant information based on my profile.